lfit/itpol/protecting-code-integrity.md

     $ gpg --quick-add-key [fpr] rsa2048 sign

-You can also create the Authentication key, which will allow you to use your PGP key for ssh purposes (covered in other guides):
+You can also create the Authentication key, which will allow you to use your PGP key for ssh purposes:

     $ gpg --quick-add-key [fpr] rsa2048 auth